Variable Recurring Payments are here

 High payment visibility

-This bank-to-bank payment offers real-time confirmation for you and your payers.
+Bank payments with real-time confirmation for you and your customers.

 Better payment management

 Manage all of your one-off and recurring payments in one place to save admin time.